kestra-io/docs/content/docs/15.how-to-guides/google-spreadsheets.md

 4. You can give the `Viewer` access to the service account.
 5. Click on `Done`.

-Let us now enable Google Sheets API in the GCP console.
+Let us now enable the Google Sheets API in the GCP console.

 1. On the GCP console, search for `Google Sheets API` service, or directly navigate to one using [this link](https://console.cloud.google.com/marketplace/product/google/sheets.googleapis.com).
 2. Check whether the Google Sheets API is already enabled.
 If not, you will see an `Enable` button on the page.
 Click on the `Enable` button.